How to Double Your Search: 10 On-Page SEO Techniques For Success

-It's not enough to create a killer product and an engaging website.
-To get the greatest traffic, you need to have the best SEO strategy.
+It’s not enough to create a killer product and engaging website.
+To get the greatest traffic, you need the best SEO strategy.

 Doing site SEO correctly will double your traffic before you know it.
 If you’d like to get started, keep reading to learn the best on-page SEO tips today!

-Make no mistake: the most important component to on-page SEO (search engine optimization) is creating high-quality content.
+Make no mistake: the most important component of on-page SEO (search engine optimization) is creating high-quality content.

 Don’t simply recycle duplicate content, or churn out anything you can think of.
 Instead, conduct keyword research and craft targeted content your specific demographics will find relevant and useful.

-In addition to creating high-quality new content, optimising this along with any older piece of content means, when done properly, such optimisation is a major driver of organic traffic.
+In addition to creating high-quality new content, optimising this along with any older piece of content means such optimisation is a major driver of organic traffic.

 On the most basic level, this means using the right keyword density will help you with the best search intent ideas in your market.
 In some cases, a simple SEO audit of your existing landing page content can help you add relevant keywords that help optimise the entire site.

-You don't have to be an SEO guru to get started.
-Just pay attention to Google's suggested phrases when you start typing as well as their "People also ask" section in the SERP (search engine results pages).
-These are fuelled by what people are searching for, and you can use these phrases and questions throughout your great content.
+You don’t have to be an SEO guru to get started.
+Just pay attention to Google’s suggested phrases when you start typing, as well as their “People also ask” section in the SERP (search engine results pages).
+These are fuelled by what people are searching for, and you can use these phrases and questions throughout your superior content.